White Rim Road: Features

 Starting on Shafer Trail from the Island in the Sky mesa, a traveller will encounter hairpin turns, steep grades and cliffs with no guardrails.
 After a short distance along relatively flat terrain at the base of the mesa, the end of Shafer Trail is reached and the White Rim Road begins at the junction with Potash Road.
-The first river view is at the Gooseneck Overlook which offers a glimpse into the Colorado River canyon at the end of a 0.6 mi round-trip hike.
+The first river view is at the Gooseneck Overlook, which offers a glimpse into the Colorado River canyon at the end of a 0.6 mi round-trip hike.
 There is no access to the river from the cliff at the overlook.
-Subsequent features include Musselman Arch, Airport Tower butte, Monster Tower, and Washer Woman Arch, all visible from the road.
+Subsequent features include Musselman Arch, Airport Tower, Monster Tower, and Washer Woman, all visible from the road.
 A steep 4 mi spur road leads down to the Colorado River through Lathrop Canyon.
 Back on the White Rim Road, one passes Buck Canyon, Gooseberry Canyon and Monument Basin with its rock pinnacles, followed by the White Crack campground spur road.
-The next challenge occurs at the steep Murphy Hogback which marks the approximate halfway point on the road.
-Soon after the Hogback, the Turks Head butte appears in the middle of an oxbow bend of the Green River.
+The next challenge occurs at the steep Murphy Hogback, which marks the approximate halfway point on the road.
+Soon after the hogback, the Turks Head butte appears in the middle of an oxbow bend of the Green River.
 Candlestick Tower and Potato Bottom are next, followed by a 3 mi round-trip hiking trail to Fort Bottom Ruin and then a steep, rocky section of road at Hardscrabble Hill and Outlaw Spire.
 Finally, a 5 mi spur road leads to two rock towers called Moses and Zeus.
 After crossing sandy dry washes, or arroyos, the White Rim Road ends just outside the national park boundary at the junction with Mineral Bottom Road and its hairpin turns leading one back up to the Island in the Sky.